raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"ST-Link-V2"-programmer-from-Linux.md

 The following was tested on an Ubuntu Linux (14.10) box, so your mileage may vary if you are using some other platform.
 The OpenOCD version used here was "Open On-Chip Debugger 0.9.0-dev-00401-gf3b1405 (2015-04-16-12:04)" which is fairly bleeding edge.
 Earlier versions may work, however I would suggest going for something recent.

 This is an alternative method for programming the STM32F103XXX series devices.
+ST-Link also allows On Chip debugging and direct access to the resources of the processor, so it is a very powerful debug tool.
+I will only cover programming the STM32F103XXX here - refer to the OpenOCD documentation at http://openocd.org/ for more in depth insight into the scope of OpenOCD debugging.
+OpenOCD can also be used with the Eclipse IDE, and perhaps other IDEs.

-You will probably find in most cases it easier to use a USB to serial converter or install the maple boot loader and use dfu-util
+You will probably find in most cases it easier to use a USB to serial converter or install the maple boot loader and use dfu-util if you simply want to write a sketch to the board.

 This method is a work in progress, so expect these instruction to be incomplete, I am jotting them down before I forget what I did.